paulad8/ColourVerse/README.md

 #### SITE OWNER OBJECTIVES
 - Demonstrate competency in the languages and frameworks studied under the Full Stack Development journey
-- Create an artwork repository that is compelling and engaging and effectively applies modern UI standards and UX principles.
+- Create an artwork repository that is both compelling and engaging, effectively applying modern UI standards and UX principles.
 - Design a visually appealing, fully responsive and accessible website
 - Challenge myself by incorporating newly acquired programming knowledge with my design background,